-The outbreak of COVID-19 has had a significant impact on global economic conditions, triggering significant declines in the stock market and restrictions on the movement of goods and people.
+The outbreak of COVID-19 has had a significant impact on global economic conditions triggering restrictions on the movement of goods and people.
 These conditions may impact the Company's ability to access its mineral properties to complete further work.
 The ability of the Company to fund ongoing exploration or projects development is affected by the availability of financing.
-Due to market uncertainty the Company may be restricted in its ability to raise additional funding.